 Level 5 (Red) – 210°C / 410°F

-I typically use White or green, or a combination of the two (depending on strain) – For stonier indicas, start with green, finish in red.
+I typically use White or green, or a combination of the two (depending on strain) – For stonier indicas, start with green, and finish in the red.

 The Arizer Air shuts off after 10 minutes.
 I like this!